4BangerKovaaks/kovaaks-playlist-compendium/README.md

 # <span style="font-size: larger;">4BangerKovaaks Updated Playlist Compendium & Common Issues </span>

+All Routines will have a difficulty scale from 1-5 (Some missing) 1 being easiest, 5 being hardest)

 ## > ALL  4BK's Routines

 **4BK - FUNDAMENTALS (ANAL BEADS 1$)** - **KovaaKsDroppingBrightBot**